 And the 70-200mm lens is also a fantastic choice for landscape photography.
 While most photographers tend to equate landscape shots with ultra-wide angle lenses, you can use a 70-200mm lens to zoom in and capture gorgeous shots of distant subjects (e.g., mountains), as well as details within the larger scene.

 Speaking more broadly, the standard-to-telephoto reach offers a lot of flexibility when composing.
 If you want to add some negative space around the edges of the frame, you can zoom out – and if you want to tighten up your compositions, you can simply zoom in!

 There are two types of 70-200mm lenses:

 And the 70-200mm f/4.

-If you shoot at f/2.8, you’ll create images with a very narrow depth of field.
-Much of the background and foreground will drop into mushy, out-of-focus goodness – and this, in turn, will keep the viewer’s attention on your main subject.
+What makes an f/2.8 aperture so special?
+The first benefit is the bokeh (i.e., the out-of-focus areas around your subject).
+If you work at f/2.8, you’ll create images with a very narrow depth of field.
+Much of the background and foreground will drop into creamy, out-of-focus goodness – and this, in turn, will keep the viewer’s attention on your main subject.